valeria-peshko/valeria-peshko.github.io/_pages/about.md

 Beyond research, I have co-organized conference panels on female entrepreneurship in the long nineteenth century and a workshop on the use of artificial intelligence in historical data digitization.

-I am currently on the academic job market and welcome inquiries regarding research collaborations, postdoctoral opportunities, and other professional engagements.
+I am currently on the academic job market and welcome inquiries regarding research collaborations and postdoctoral opportunities.